Responses

 done()

-Return True of the future was cancelled or finished executing.
+Return True if the future was cancelled or finished executing.

 exception([timeout])